vsouza/awesome-ios/README.md

  * [BlockTypeDescription](https://github.com/conradev/BlockTypeDescription) - Show type signatures when logging blocks.
  * [QorumLogs](https://github.com/goktugyil/QorumLogs) — Swift Logging Utility for Xcode & Google Docs. :large_orange_diamond:
  * [Log](https://github.com/delba/Log) - A logging tool with built-in themes, formatters, and a nice API to define your owns. :large_orange_diamond:
- * [Rainbow](https://github.com/onevcat/Rainbow) - Delightful console output for Swift developers.
+ * [Rainbow](https://github.com/onevcat/Rainbow) - Delightful console output for Swift developers. :large_orange_diamond:

 ### Maps
  * [Route-me](https://github.com/route-me/route-me) - Open source map library for iOS.
  * [NAMapKit](https://github.com/neilang/NAMapKit) - Allows you to use custom maps in iphone applications and attempts to mimics some of the behaviour of the MapKit framework.
  * [Mapbox GL](https://github.com/mapbox/mapbox-gl-native) - An OpenGL renderer for Mapbox Vector Tiles with SDK bindings for iOS.
  * [CMMapLauncher](https://github.com/citymapper/CMMapLauncher) - iOS library that makes it quick and easy to show directions in various mapping applications.

 ### Media